This document is also available in these formats: PDF.

 In Parlay, players may negotiate alliances against Disasters, agree upon non-conflicting Movement, etc.

 A Character or Disaster attempting to steal a card must be at the same Location as the Character or Disaster with the card to be stolen.
-The thief may take the card and get 1 full movement before anyone can attack, unless a Disaster is encountered.
+The thief may take the card and get 1 full movement before anyone can attack.

 If, after stealing an Item, you move to a Location where there is a Combat Disaster, the Disaster will try to take the Item from you as in normal play.